Dashboards

 What is a dashboard?

-A pensions dashboard is essentially an online platform where members of the public can access information about all of their UK pensions provision, including their state pension, in one place.
+A pensions dashboard is an online platform where members of the public can access their UK pensions information, including their state pension, in one place.
 Broadly speaking, trustees of schemes in scope will need to:

 • ensure their scheme can receive and service both “find” requests (a request sent as the result of an individual searching for information about their pensions) and “view” requests (a request by an individual to see detailed information about any pension which the dashboard shows they have).